-- Low Complexity: In the context of the present analysis complexity is defined in terms of human readability.
-A protocol is considered to have low complexity when a human can perform the basic transformation process and follow the results without using a computational system (e.g. this stands for an HTML document), while a high complexity protocol refers to binary documents (e.g. image BLOBS or PDF) where it is practically impossible for a human to reproduce the result.
+- Low Complexity: In the context of the present analysis we define complexity in terms of human readability.
+We consider a protocol having low complexity when a human can perform the basic transformation process and follow the results without using a computational system (e.g. this stands for an HTML document), while a high complexity protocol refers to binary documents (e.g. image BLOBS or PDF) where it is practically impossible for a human to reproduce the result.
 According to this definition, a low complexity (human-transformable) document exhibits much more objectivity, since it can be more easily trusted by humans (signer and relying parties).